zinen33/luna-p/DOCS.md

 #### Setting Up Your Terminal Theme

-You can configure the terminal theme in the `config.json` file, along with the admin name and title displayed in the terminal.
+You can configure the terminal theme in the `config.json` file, along with the ADMIN and TITLE displayed in the terminal.

 ```json
 {